 One morning, I woke up with redness, swelling, and pain in my right breast and worried it might be male breast cancer.
 If you were not aware, men have breasts too.
 I immediately called my doctor, who examined the area.
 She didn’t feel any lumps, but she ordered an ultrasound to be sure.
 However, the medical imaging department recommended that I have a mammogram first and then an ultrasound.
 I had no problem and agreed to both tests.
 However, I was a little embarrassed at the thought of these tests on my breast.

 To my surprise, I was in the hospital having a mammogram within two days.
-My doctor said that the medical imaging department likes to keep on top of screening and offer a quick turnaround.
-And she was right as the results were available within an hour after having the test.
+My doctor said the medical imaging department likes to keep up with screening and offer a quick turnaround.
+And she was right, as the results were available within an hour after having the test.
 I was relieved to learn that the mammogram was clear.

 On a different morning, I woke up with a lump in my groin area that I thought might be a hernia.
-The day before, I was playing the video game Mario golf quite aggressively competing with my son.
+The day before, I played the game Mario Golf, quite aggressively competing with my son.
 Therefore it sounded reasonable that playing the game may have caused the hernia.

 Once again, I visited my doctor, who thoroughly examined the area.
 She suspected that the lump was a pulled groin muscle.
-But ordered an ultrasound to be sure.
+To be sure, she ordered an ultrasound.
 The results were inconclusive and indicated there was no hernia or strained muscle.
 However, the lump continued to grow and became painful.
-I visited the hospital, and the ER doctor believes it’s a hernia even though the ultrasound ruled it out.
+I visited the hospital, and the ER doctor believed it was a hernia even though the ultrasound ruled it out.
 She referred me to a surgeon.

-I’m now waiting for an appointment with the surgeon, who will confirm if it’s a hernia or not.
-I’m hoping it’s a hernia as that’s entirely fixable.
+I’m now waiting for an appointment with the surgeon, who will confirm whether it’s a hernia.
+I’m hoping it’s a hernia, as that’s entirely fixable.

-The following two years, my follow-up PSA testing schedule changed from every three months to every six months.
-And again, my reading has been a consistent <0.008.
+In the following two years, my follow-up PSA testing schedule changed from every three months to every six months.
+And again, my reading has been consistent at <0.008.
 A number that I got used to and provided me with a great deal of comfort.
 Therefore, for the first four years after prostate cancer surgery, my results have been a rock-solid <0.008.
 But that all changed after the four-year mark.

 My first reading after year four was 0.008, and it was missing the less-than sign.
-Once again, the less than sign indicates undetectable, and my PSA is now detectable.
+Once again, the less-than sign indicates undetectable, and my PSA is now detectable.
 I panicked.
-Where is the less than sign?
-I phoned my doctor, my surgeon, the lab and even talked with a clinical biochemist.
+Where is the less-than sign?
+I phoned my doctor, surgeon, and the lab and even talked with a clinical biochemist.
 After serious discussions and research, I discovered three possible explanations for the missing less than sign.

 1. The lab equipment is ultra-sensitive, and since it detects PSA at extremely low levels, there is an acceptable error rate of 30%.
 Therefore, results could vary by +/- 0.002, meaning numbers between 0.006 and 0.01 are, in fact, most likely the same result.

-2. There are still healthy prostate cells that survived treatment and are producing PSA.
-If this is true, the levels will not increase or will increase at such a slow rate that the results will likely never reach the recurrence level of 0.2.
+2. Healthy prostate cells survived treatment and are producing PSA.
+If this is true, the levels will not increase or increase so slowly that the results will likely never reach the recurrence level of 0.2.

-3. There are still cancerous prostate cells that survived treatment and are producing PSA.
+3. Cancerous prostate cells survived treatment and are producing PSA.
 If this is true, the levels will increase faster than healthy prostate cells and most likely will reach the recurrence level of 0.2 and higher.
 But it may take several years to reach that point.